 Is Glue Still Flammable When Dry?

-However, while the glue dried the solvents flash off and leave the glue safe and non-flammable.
-Despite this, it’s worth noting that glue can still burn when exposed to enough heat- the same is true of any substance.
+However, when the glue dries the solvents flash off and leave the glue safe and non-flammable.
+Despite this, it’s worth noting that glue can still burn when exposed to enough heat - the same is true of any substance.
 It simply becomes a lot less likely to burn when it’s dry.

 Is Gorilla Glue A Fire Hazard?